InspectorIncognito/AndroidRequestsBackups/README.md

 ### Considerations:

 Disk Space is a limited resource on Web Servers, so make sure not to fill them with garbage (i.e, backups).
-This can only happen on (TranSappViz), specially for complete backups, when they are scheduled to be run too often (like hours, minutes.) and when the `ANDROID_REQUESTS_BACKUPS_BKPS_LIFETIME` variable is too large.
+This can only happen on (TranSappViz), specially for complete backups, when they are scheduled to be run too often (like hours, minutes.) or when the `ANDROID_REQUESTS_BACKUPS_BKPS_LIFETIME` variable is too large.

-At the moment, (TranSappViz) has a 20GB disk, and each complete backup ... ...
+At the moment, (TranSappViz) has a 20GB disk, and each complete backup is ~50MB size .. so using a 10 days lifetime will give you a 500MB occupied disk space.

+If you somehow managed to fill the disk, then everything will die...
+YOU DO NOT WANT THIS TO HAPPEN!..
+So please, be carefull.

 ## Finally, setting up the jobs